NatheSief/NateSief/README.md

   To ADD :
   - Map generation, new textures, map modification, player statistics</br>
+  - Coding my own game engine in C to run the further versions of this game </br>

   Tools :
   - Minilibx (a graphic library provided by 42) </br>

   Challenges of the project :
   - Code a game with complex features at the 42 norm (not all the norm, but the big contraints)
-  - Don't use a proper game engine, but do everything by myself.
+  - Working as much as I can with the Minilibx or doing everything by hand, with a readable and optimised code

 ---
 <li> 🚧 Personnal website </br>